hed-standard/hed-schemas/README.md

 As modifications to the HED library schema are proposed, they are entered into the `PROPOSED.md` document for discussion.
-Approved changes and corrections are first made in a working version of the schema that is located in the `prerelease` subdirectory and can be viewed using the following viewer:
+Approved changes and corrections are first made in a working version of the schema that is located in the `prerelease` subdirectory. and can be viewed using the following viewer:

 > [**Expandable html view of the prerelease HED library schema**](https://www.hedtags.org/display_hed_library_prelease.html)